 - drizzle of olive oil

-- a fillet of anchovy to garnish afterwards – optional
+- 2 fillets of anchovy to garnish afterwards – optional

 - fresh basil leaves to garnish – optional

-Once out the oven place 1 anchovy fillets across the top and garnish with fresh basil leaves.
-These can either be served warm or cold.
+- Once out the oven place 1 anchovy fillets across the top and garnish with fresh basil leaves.

 - 1 cup bread crumbs